 Offbeat natural places in Delhi

 If you stay in Delhi for a while, Lodhi Gardens and Hauz Khas will be familiar for you – they both are hot spots for meet-ups, picnics, and dates (yes, these are the places to see couples).
-Here are a few other ideas of green escapes in the city:
+Here are a few other unique things to do in Delhi for nature lovers:

 6. Explore birds at Okhla Bird Sanctuary